 TV is the most popular medium and the sector includes digital terrestrial, cable and online outlets.

 The popularity of print media is declining, reflecting a global trend.
 Some former print titles have relocated online.

 Media ownership is concentrated among a small number of domestic and foreign companies.

 Although the media are free and operate independently of the state, anti-Western rhetoric from Russian media targeting the Baltic states has prompted tighter controls.

-By the end of 2018 there were 2.6 million internet users - around 91% of the population (InternetWorldStats.com).
-Around 1.4 million Lithuanians use Facebook.
+There were 2.6 million internet users by December 2021, comprising 95% of the population (Internetworldstats.com).
+Around 1.7 million Lithuanians use Facebook.

 The BBC World Service broadcasts in Vilnius on 95.5 FM.